Family Encyclopedia >> Health

 A: Cold.

-Physical therapist Carol Ferkovic-Mack, contributor to the medical journal Sports Health , adds:“Moist heat helps relax injured muscles before physical activity or a stretch.
-And apply cold after an activity will reduce the pain.”
+Physical therapist Carol Ferkovic-Mack, a contributor to Sports Health, adds: "Moist heat relaxes muscles before activity or stretching, while cold after reduces pain."

 Headaches